icosferu/take-me-in/apidocs/recipe.md

 ##Recipe format
-a recipe is a relationship between two or more kinds of food. for example: I like tomatoes.
+a recipe is a taste of some food or combination of two or more kinds of food. for example: I like tomatoes.
 And I like cheese.
 But tomatoes are much more tasty with cheese, aren't? three recipes illustrating this: